JeM’s Balakot facility hit by IAF re-activated, extensive training activity reported by intel

 New Delhi, Sep 23: The Balakot facility has been re-activated by the Jaish-e-Mohammad.
 This shows that Balakot was affected, it was damaged said Army Chief General Bipin Rawat.

-He also said that this shows that some action was taken by the Indian Air Force.
+He also said that this shows that some action was taken by the Indian Air Force (IAF).
 Now they (JeM) have got their people back.

-General Rawat's statement comes in the backdrop of the Intelligence signaling two days back that the Balakot facility of the Jaish-e-Mohammad which was hit by the Indian Air Force had been reactivated.
+General Rawat's statement comes in the backdrop of the Intelligence signalling two days back that the Balakot facility of the Jaish-e-Mohammad which was hit by the IAF had been reactivated.

 Pakistan used dormant routes to help 60 terrorists infiltrate since August 5

 The Jaish-e-Mohammad has started training 40 jihadis to strike in India.
-Incidentally, these terrorists are undergoing rigorous training at the Ballot facility of the JeM that was hit by the Indian Air Force.
+Incidentally, these terrorists are undergoing rigorous training at the Ballot facility of the JeM that was hit by the IAF.

 The information that is based on Intelligence gathering suggests that these 40 jihadis are being trained to strike at Jammu and Kashmir as well as other parts of the country.
 In the past few weeks, the Intelligence has indicated that Pakistan would up the ante and strike at various locations that include, Maharashtra, Gujarat and some of the southern states.